Thai city buildings. Two different jobs: researching the market and closing the sale

 The two jobs are not the same job

 A real estate agent's function is transactional.
 The agent sources listings, organizes viewings, communicates between parties, negotiates within a band of acceptable outcomes, and shepherds the paperwork to closing.
 Their income depends on the transaction completing.
 The role is real, useful, and economically rational.
 It is also structurally a closer's role, not a researcher's.
+The analytics method behind every number.

 A property research function is analytical.
 The researcher underwrites the specific unit, reconciles its asking price against comparable transactions, reconstructs the carrying-cost picture, verifies the legal-architecture layer (foreign quota, title type, lease structure), and produces a written recommendation.
 Their income depends on the analysis being rigorous enough to be trusted, regardless of whether any specific unit clears the analysis.
+Independent property research in Thailand, defined.

 These are two different jobs with two different deliverables and two different incentive structures.
 When the market combines them inside a single seller-paid commission, one of the two jobs gets crowded out.
 In practice, it is always the research job that loses.
 The closer's job pays per transaction.
 The researcher's job pays per recommendation.
 Inside a commission-only structure, recommending "don't buy" costs the closer money.
 So the recommendation doesn't get made.
 The research function effectively disappears, even though the deliverable a foreign buyer most needs is the research function.
+The data sources the agent never cites.

 This is the central distinction in the property research vs real estate agent question.
 It is not "which one is better."
 It is "which one am I actually buying, and which one do I actually need."
-Most foreign buyers in Chiang Mai need both — they just need them separated, paid for separately, and performed by separate people.
+Most foreign buyers in Chiang Mai need both.
+They just need them separated, paid for separately, and performed by separate people.

 Why the combined model breaks for foreign buyers